ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 # Introduction {#intro}

-Dates and times are used in a very diverse set of internet applications, all the way from server-side logging to calendaring and scheduling.
+Dates and times are used in a diverse set of internet applications, from server-side logging to calendaring and scheduling.

-Each distinct instant in time can be represented in a descriptive text format using a timestamp, and {{ISO8601}} standardizes a widely-adopted timestamp format, which forms the basis of the Internet Date/Time Format
+Each distinct instant in time can be represented in a descriptive text "timestamp".
+{{ISO8601}}, a standardized and widely-adopted timestamp format, forms the basis of the Internet Date/Time Format
 {{RFC3339}}.
-However, this format only allows timestamps to contain very little additional relevant information, which means that, beyond that, any contextual information related to a given timestamp needs to be either handled separately or attached to it in a non-standard manner.
+However, this format does not allow programs to add additional relevant information to timestamps.
+Contextual information related to a given timestamp must be either handled separately or attached in a non-standard manner.

-This is already a pressing issue for applications that handle each instant with an associated time zone name, to take into account events such as daylight saving time transitions.
+This is a pressing issue for applications that require knowing the time zone associated with a timestamp, in order to take into account events like daylight saving time transitions.
-Most of these applications attach the time zone to the timestamp in a non-standard format, at least one of which is fairly well-adopted
+Many of these applications attach the time zone to the timestamp in a non-standard format, at least one of which is fairly well-adopted:
 {{JAVAZDT}}.
 Furthermore, applications might want to attach even more information to the timestamp, including but not limited to the calendar system in which